-Selection boards are primarily concerned with academic, medical, and professional potential as well as demonstrating a motivation for service.
+Selection boards are primarily concerned with academic, medical and professional potential as well as demonstrating a motivation for service.
 They are held twice per month and on average 85% of applicants are offered a scholarship.
 The average successful applicant has a GPA of 3.65 and an MCAT of 507.

-Are there other pathways to becoming an active duty Navy Physician?
+Are there other pathways to becoming an active-duty Navy Physician?

 Yes.
-Although the vast majority of Navy Physicians enter through the HPSP Program, there is also an Health Services Collegiate Program (HSCP) (prior military with only a few scholarships per year), the Enlisted to Medical Degree Preparatory Program (EMDP2) program (current active duty enlisted), and the Financial Assistance Program (FAP) (physicians who are in residency).
+Although the vast majority of Navy Physicians enter through the HPSP Program, there is also a Health Services Collegiate Program (HSCP), the Enlisted to Medical Degree Preparatory Program (EMDP2) program (current active duty enlisted) and the Financial Assistance Program (FAP) (physicians who are in residency).
 There are also Direct Accession bonuses available to board certified physicians interested in Naval Service.
 Residents interested in the Reserves can apply to Training in Medical Specialty (TMS) program as well.